molu8bits/modsecurity-parser/README.md

 INCLUDE ("--exclude 192.168.0.1 10.0.0.1") just skips events with given IP source address
 <p>
 INCLUDE take precedense over EXLUDE.
 INCLUDE process only events with given IP source address.

+# LIMITATIONS:
+<li>The biggest tested modsec_audit.log was around 1GB size with around 70000 records.
+It took more or less 5 minutes on 8years old workstation and took temporarily around 2GB of RAM.</li>
+<li>modsec_audit.log were taken from Apache web servers with locale set to en-US - can except some errors if datatime is different.
+Adjust LOG_TIMESTAMP_FORMAT and LOG_TIMESTAMP_FORMAT_SHORT accordingly</li>
+<li>To test with modsec_audit.log having more than 90000 events just adjust MAXEVENTS</li>

 # TODO